-Dr. Cross, a psychiatrist, is treating a young woman, Janet Stewart, who is in a coma-state, brought on when she heard loud arguing, went to her window and saw a man strike his wife with a candlestick and kill her.
+Dr. Cross, a psychiatrist, is treating a young woman, Janet Stewart, who is in a catatonic state, brought on when she heard loud arguing, went to her window and saw a man strike his wife with a candlestick and kill her.
 As she comes out of her shock, she recognizes Dr. Cross as the killer.
-He takes her to his sanitarium and urged by his nurse/lover, Elaine Jordan, gives Janet an overdose of insulin.
-But he can't bring himself to murder her in cold blood?Written by
+He takes her to his sanitarium and is urged by his nurse/lover, Elaine Jordan, to give Janet an overdose of insulin.
+Can he bring himself to murder Janet in cold blood?Written by

 Les Adams <email@example.com>

 19 of 25 people found this review helpful.